Jinnah International Airport: Structure

 The building is linked via connecting corridors to two satellites, each having a provision of eight passenger-loading bridges.
 The eastern satellite is devoted exclusively to handling international operations.
 The western satellite is used for domestic operations, as well as some international operations.
 This is achieved through a flexible arrangement of gates.
 The two satellites supplement the departure lounges of the terminal building and also provide shopping facilities, mobile recharging points, and snack counters.

 The Jinnah Terminal was completed in 1992 at a cost of US$100 million – at the time the most expensive civil construction project in Pakistan.
 NESPAK (National Engineering Services Pakistan) and Airconsult (Frankfurt, Germany) were responsible for the architecture and planning of the terminal.
 Sogea Construction, a French company, was the contractor.
-Mukhtar Husain and Abdul Malik (NESPAK) were the Chief Engineers for the new terminal.
+Mukhtar Husain and Abdul Malik (NESPAK) were the chief engineers for the new terminal.

 In Karachi, the CIP Lounge can be used by all first and business class passengers on all outbound flights.
-Barclays, UBL and airblue have also introduced their dedicated lounges in the international terminal of the airport.
+Barclays, UBL and airblue have also introduced their dedicated lounges in the international terminal.

 There are a number of bank kiosks and ATMs that passengers can use at the airport.

+Jinnah International Airport’s ATC building is located on top of the Terminal 1 building.
+It was constructed in 1938 and will eventually be replaced by a new control tower.

 The airport is also where the majority of PIA's maintenance network is located, although some of its maintenance work also takes place at Islamabad International Airport, Islamabad.
-There are several hangars at the airport; the largest being the Ispahani Hangar (named after Mirza Ahmad Ispahani, the first chairman of PIA) that can accommodate two wide-body aircraft and one narrow body airliner (e.g. Boeing 737) at one time.
+There are several hangars at the airport; the largest being the Ispahani Hangar (named after Mirza Ahmad Ispahani, the first chairman of PIA) which can accommodate two wide-body aircraft and one narrow body airliner (e.g. Boeing 737) at one time.
 On 15 February 2006, the first major overhaul of a Boeing 777-200ER aircraft (known as "C" check) was done at Ispahani Hangar.
 Most of the PIA aircraft are checked and regulated at the aircraft hangars in Karachi.
-The PIA maintenance also check other airline aircraft in Karachi.
+The PIA maintenance also check other airlines' aircraft in Karachi.
 The head office of the Civil Aviation Authority of Pakistan is located in Terminal 1.
-Pakistan International Airlines has its head office on the grounds of the airport (PIA Building), as well as its central mainframe (CRC Building).
+Pakistan International Airlines has some of its HQ departments (with the rest shifted to PIA Building Blue Area Islamabad) on the grounds of the airport (PIA Building), as well as its central mainframe (CRC Building).
 CRC Building also houses the PIA frequent flyer programme, Awards +, as well as hosting SITA Bagtrak, the shared International Air Transport Association global lost luggage tracking computer network.
-PIA Engineering HQ, Cargo Village, Flight Kitchen, and PTC (PIA Training Centre) are also located here.
-Terminals 1 and Jinnah West also boast round-the-clock PIA booking offices and ticketing auto-kiosks.
+PIA Engineering HQ, Cargo Village, Flight Kitchen, PTC (PIA Training Centre), and Jama Masjid PIA are also located here.
+Terminals 1 and Jinnah West also have round-the-clock PIA booking offices and ticketing auto-kiosks.